escape/ZUCK/README.md

 ## Current status

-🟡 **v0.1 — first public release.** Core data is complete.
+Core data should be sufficiently complete.
 Content review, source citations, and JSON export are in progress.

 | Metric | Count | Status |
 |--------|-------|--------|